-Tutoring services are designed to provide a supportive learning environment by providing tutors and a variety of resources to help students meet their educational goals.
+Learning assistance sessions are designed to promote a supportive environment by providing Learning Assistants (LAs) and a variety of resources to help students meet their educational goals.

-Schedules are posted in the centers and online at www.VictoriaCollege. edu/TutoringCenter.
-The Tutoring Center offers face-to-face, virtual, and online tutoring.
+Schedules are posted in the centers and online at www.VictoriaCollege. edu/BELL.
+The Learning Labs offer face-to-face and virtual assistance.
 Additional resources include computers and printers, copy machines in Johnson Hall, Room 106, handouts, textbooks, and an online Treasure Trove, which provides videos and downloadable handouts to students needing assistance after hours or to students unable to come to campus.
-Students who wish to work as tutors are encouraged to apply early each semester for these paid positions.
+Students who wish to work as LAs are encouraged to apply early each semester for these paid positions.

-For additional information, please contact the Tutoring Center by phone or email.
-Tutors must have two instructor's recommendation and achieve College Reading and Learning Association (CRLA) Certification in the first two semesters they tutor to ensure the quality of support services offered.
+For additional information, please contact the Learning Lab by phone or email.
+LAs must have two instructor's recommendation and achieve College Reading and Learning Association (CRLA) Certification in the first two semesters they assist to ensure the quality of support services offered.